artdevision/minestat/readme.md

 Having charts almost for all indicators.

-Includes all needed dependency with `docker-compose` you can setup docker-ce and docker-compose and run application.
+Includes all needed dependency and environment with `docker-compose` you can setup `docker-ce` and `docker-compose` and run application following setup instruction without any deployment skills.

 Passed testing and optimising on farm over 100 rigs with hi frequency requests from rigs on VDS with 2CPU and 2GB.